 CARBON PRICING: What is a carbon credit worth?

-Investing in climate and development projects is a powerful way to contribute the transition to a low-carbon, climate secure world.
-However it can seem complex – especially answering what seems to be a simple question of how much you should pay for a carbon credit.
-Why is one carbon credit – representing one tonne of carbon dioxide prevented from entering the atmosphere -- be more expensive than another?
-While your carbon credit provider can guide you through the process, we hope to provide some clarity in how carbon credits are valued, taking into account significant differences among the projects that issue them.
+Purchasing high quality carbon credits is an effective way to contribute the transition to a low-carbon, climate secure world.
+However it can seem complex – especially answering what seems to be a simple question, "How much should I pay for a carbon credit?"
+Why is one carbon credit more expensive than another?
+Doesn't every carbon credit represent one tonne of carbon dioxide prevented from entering the atmosphere?
+We hope to provide some clarity in how carbon credits are valued, taking into account significant differences among the projects that issue them.

 First, let’s define value.
-The Natural Capital Coalition’s draft Natural Capital Protocol provides a good basis for its different aspects:
+The Natural Capital Protocol provides a good basis for its different aspects:

 - Value (noun): The importance, worth, or usefulness of something.